UniExeterRSE/intro-to-isca/_episodes/05_modules.md

 ![](../fig/module-avail.png)

 This is will give you a very long list of all software, and all versions, available to load and use.
+You can scroll through this list to find what you need.
+You can restrict this list by providing the first few characters of the software you are insterested in e.g. `module avail Py`

 ## Listing Currently Loaded Modules